Jahosh/Stack/README.md

 # Stack
-Implementation of of Stack data structure in JavaScript
+Implementation of of Stack data structure using JavaScript